Stratio/cassandra-lucene-index/spark-examples/README.rst

 ----------------------------------------

-When you have your cluster running you can execute the CreateTable&Populate.cql, this file with the jar containingg examples' code is in /home/example in docker containers, so you dont have to copy anything
+When you have your cluster running you can execute the CreateTable&Populate.cql, this file with the jar containingg examples' code is in /home/example in docker containers, so you dont have to copy anything.

 Open a terminal in any of the workers

 .. code-block:: bash